MRCIEU/BIOMAP_ad_ewas/README.md

 # 2. Generate surrogate variables
 Surrogate variables (SVs) will be used to control for batch and any unmeasured variation in the methylation data that is not related to our variable of interest or covariates.
 Because we are going to run the EWAS twice, once with and once without adjusting for cell counts, this script regresses out cell counts from the methylation data before generating the SVs.

-Please run the script XXX in this repository (xxx)
+Please run the script gen_svs.R in this repository (https://github.com/MRCIEU/BIOMAP_ad_ewas/blob/main/scripts/gen_svs.R)

 This script will produce a file with the SVs (currently named ad-svs.tsv), and will add the names of the SVs to the text files containing the covariate names.